-In this three-part series, attorney Nicole Black, Director at MyCase, will be discussing online client portals and how they can benefit both lawyers and their clients.
+In this three-part series, Nicole Black discusses online client portals and how they can benefit both lawyers and their clients.
 First up, an introduction to and overview of web-based client portals.

 Lawyers often talk about the importance of providing excellent client service, but for many lawyers that simply means effective legal representation.
 The problem with this perspective is that 21st-century legal consumers expect more.
 They’re used to having instant access to whatever information they’re seeking — whether it’s instant streaming of music or videos, 24/7 online shopping or anytime bank account access.

 Like it or not, this expectation of instant access to information doesn’t end at your law firm’s door (or with your office hours).
 Like every other type of consumer, your clients increasingly want convenient, 24/7 access to information about the legal services that they’ve retained you to provide.
 But how exactly do you provide that to them?
 The answer is simple: online client portals.

 Web-based portals are already commonplace in many industries, including banking and mortgage financing.
 It shouldn’t surprise you, then, that legal consumers expect the same convenience when it comes to your services.

 Fortunately, modern technology makes it easy to give your clients instant access to case-related information, and a number of web-based law practice management platforms, including MyCase, the company for which I work, already include client portals.

 These portals empower legal clients by giving them control over their cases and expanding their access to information.
 Many of the portals offer features that reduce or eliminate the need for clients to contact you to find out their next court date or obtain documents.
 Instead, your clients can log in day or night then quickly and easily find answers to many of their most common questions.